pusher/chatkit-android/README.md

 All other connected members of the room will [receive an event](#chat-events) that informs them that the room has been deleted.
 Any attempts to interact with a deleted room will result in an error.
 Note that the current user must have the `room:delete` [permission](https://docs.pusher.com/chatkit/reference/roles-and-permissions) to use this method.

+**Note:** Deleting a room will delete all the associated messages too.

 ## Subscriptions